 NCAA Hits 99 Sports Teams With Academic Penalties

 Teams that fall below the NCAA’s cutoff line would not be able to replace those scholarships when academically ineligible athletes leave school.
-The NCAA has limited penalties to a maximum of 10 percent of the scholarships.
+The NCAA has limited penalties to a maximum of 10 percent of the team’s scholarships.

 Football teams had the worst overall results, followed by baseball and men’s basketball.
 Nine women’s programs were penalized.

 The NCAA also released a list of schools that consistently outperformed the academic standards.
-Among those were Brown University, Harvard University, Yale University, the University of Notre Dame, the three U.S. military academies and The College of William and Mary.
+Among those were Brown University, Harvard University, Yale University, the University of Notre Dame, the three U.S. military academies and the College of William and Mary.

-NCAA officials say they are pleased with the improvement over last year, when it appeared 6 percent of schools could be sanctioned.
+NCAA officials say they are pleased with the improvement over last year, when it appeared that 6 percent of schools could be sanctioned.
 Less than 2 percent of all teams were actually penalized because of their academic performance.